Welcome to the new website of the American Pragmatics Association (AMPRA)!

 Information on other pragmatic conferences can be found in the drop-down menu labeled as “Conferences” under "Resources".

-Selected full papers presented by graduate students at AMPRA4 will be published in a new series of Conference Proceedings titled 'New Waves in Pragmatics: Selected papers of graduate students from AMPRA-4'
+Selected full papers presented by graduate students at AMPRA-4 will be published in a new series of Conference Proceedings titled 'New Waves in Pragmatics: Selected graduate student papers from AMPRA-4'